kdoore/CS2335-Gitbook/level_manager.md

 ```

 ###OnPlayerDataUpdate Event - CheckLevelEnd is Registered as an Event Subscriber
 The GameData event: OnPlayerDataUpdate event is the trigger that provides notification to the LevelManager whenever the GameData Add( PickUp ) function is executed in response to a OnTriggerEnter2D event.
-We've created a custom function that gets registered for notification of the event"
+We've created a custom function that gets registered for notification of the event, and the CheckLevelEnd method matches the

 ```C#
 void CheckLevelEnd (object sender, PlayerDataEventArgs e)